ADC Remains a Recognized Political Party: Understanding the Facts Behind the Controversy

 The ongoing case has undoubtedly created uncertainty.
 However, uncertainty should not be mistaken for finality.

-The facts presently available indicate that the African Democratic Congress remains a recognised political party within Nigeria's democratic framework.
+The facts stipulate that the African Democratic Congress remains a recognised political party within Nigeria's democratic framework.
 Its name remains on INEC's official list of registered political parties, and the legal issues surrounding the deregistration dispute are far from settled.

 As the legal process continues, Nigerians can expect the relevant institutions and courts to determine the matter in accordance with the Constitution and the rule of law.
 Until then, the most responsible approach is to rely on verified facts, official records, and due process rather than speculation.